The Accademia Galleries

-The museum primarily organizes temporary exhibitions devoted to painting Venetian, with openings to contemporary art.
+The Gallerie dell'Accademia in Venice organizes temporary exhibitions dedicated mainly to Venetian painting, with openings to contemporary art .